 Resin and acrylic on panel

-A diagrammatic image of the uterus in 'Until I Die' is overlaid by a sculptural torso dripping with gold, pointing to the endless struggle over abortion rights in this country.
-The gold dripping down points to a rally toward hope and the need to continuously fight.
+A pictorial image of the uterus in "Until I Die" is overlaid by a sculptural torso dripping with gold, pointing to the endless struggle over abortion rights in this country.
+The gold dripping down points to a battle toward hope and the need to continuously fight.

 From Within